All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Months 1-3: Foundation building - Start CJC-1295/Ipamorelin at bedtime - Add GHK-Cu after 2 weeks once GH peptide is tolerated - Baseline labs including IGF-1, metabolic panel, and hormones - First results: improved sleep (week 1-2), better energy (week 2-4), skin changes beginning (week 4-8)

-Months 3-6: Full optimization - All peptides at maintenance doses - Follow-up labs at month 3 - Add BPC-157 if joint or gut support is desired - Noticeable body composition changes, skin improvement, cognitive clarity
+Months 3-6: Full improvement - All peptides at maintenance doses - Follow-up labs at month 3 - Add BPC-157 if joint or gut support is desired - Noticeable body composition changes, skin improvement, cognitive clarity

 Months 6-12: Long-term maintenance - Cycle GH peptides: 3 months on, 1 month off - GHK-Cu can be used more continuously with periodic breaks - Regular labs every 3-6 months - Full spectrum of anti-aging benefits established